 Pakistan is an all year round destination but you cannot visit all of Pakistan all year round due to the extreme weather Pakistan has.

 For example, if you want to visit the Northern areas of Pakistan like I did, you’ll want to visit during late spring, summer and early autumn as winter brings a lot of snow in North Pakistan.
-However, in the summer months, South Pakistan including Karachi and Lahore are horribly hot and it’s best to visit Southern Pakistan during the winter.
+However, in the summer months, South Pakistan including Karachi and Lahore are horribly hot and it’s best to visit Southern Pakistan during the winter, this is my biggest Pakistan travel advice!

 Getting Around Pakistan.